-Children’s TV presenter Grace Webb is known for her love of adventure and taking on a challenge.
-A passionate motorsport enthusiast, she is the face of the new CBeebies show Grace’s Amazing Machines.
+TV presenter Grace Webb is known for her love of adventure and taking on a challenge.
+A passionate motorsport enthusiast, she is the face of the popular CBeebies series Grace’s Amazing Machines.
 Grace was born into a family of motorsport lovers, with both her father and brothers taking part in competitive racing and her grandfather being Tom Wheatcroft, founder of Donington Park Race Circuit, so Webb’s enthusiasm for adrenaline-fuelled sports doesn’t come as a surprise.